Dr. Pallavi Patel College of Health Care Sciences

 3300 S. University Drive

 The development of a national honor society for allied health students was proposed in 1973.
 The purpose of the honor society was to recognize scholarship in allied health students using the model of the University of Florida's local honor society, Eta Rho Phi.
 Dr. Howard Suzuki, of the University of Florida, made inquiries to allied health administrators concerning the feasibility of developing such an honor society on a national scale.
 The American Society of Allied Health Professions (ASAHP) was then approached and approved the proposal.

-Our chapter has quickly grown to include over 300 members from various disciplines within the College of Health Care Sciences.& These include Anesthesiologist Assistant, Audiology, Health & Human Performance, Health Sciences, Medical Sonography, Occupational Therapy, Respiratory Therapy, Physical Therapy, Physician Assistant and Speech Language.
+Our chapter has grown to include over 1300 members from various disciplines within the College of Health Care Sciences.& These include Anesthesiologist Assistant, Audiology, Health & Human Performance, Health Sciences, Medical & Cardiovascular Sonography, Occupational Therapy, Respiratory Therapy, Physical Therapy, Physician Assistant and Speech Language.